qdb-io/qdb-buffer/README.md

         ...
     }

 You can call next() after it returns false to poll for new messages.

-You can also call next(timeoutMs) to block until a message is available ot the timeout expires.
+Read messages with blocking:

+    MessageCursor c = mb.cursor(mb.getNextMessageId()); // read new messages
+    while (c.next(10000)) {     // wait up to 10 secs for a message, use 0 to block forever ...
+    }

 Read messages by timestamp: